-If you have signed on to EBSCO (one of our magazine vendors) in the last month, the article links below will take you straight in to the database to view the article.
-Otherwise, you will need to login to EBSCO first in another window, entering your library card number and surname details, then return to this page.
+If you have signed on to our magazine vendors in the last month, the article links below will take you straight in to the database to view the article.
+Otherwise, you will be prompted to login first in another window, entering your library card number and surname details.
 If you'd like to discover what our databases have to offer on topics other than Buddhism, visit our online databases section, www.mygateway.info.

 Other online articles: